eisukeesaki/mind-maps/REST.md

                             connectors
                             ==========
                                 definition
-                                    is a reference to a set of architecutral components of distributed hypermedia systems is an implementation of separation of concerns is an implementation of generality
+                                    is reference to a set of architecutral components of distributed hypermedia systems is an implementation of separation of concerns is an implementation of generality
                                 solution for